ravendb/docs/docs/client-api/querying/static-indexes/indexes-error-handling.markdown

 Because indexes are updated on a background thread, it is unlikely that users will be aware of those errors.

 RavenDB surfaces index execution errors in two places, the first is the database statistics.
-Accessible for programmatic   access at '/stats' or in human readable form at '/raven/statistics.html'
+Accessible for programmatic access at '/stats' or in human readable form at '/raven/studio.html#/statistics' or '/raven/statistics.html'

 The following is the output of the '/stats' endpoint: